mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-gitops.md

 title: gitops with config controller
 date: 2022-02-15
 tags: [gcp, kubernetes, security]
-description: let's see with config controller how we could set up gitops to actually deploy kubernetes manifests
+description: let's see with config controller how we could set up a gitops approach to actually deploy kubernetes manifests
 aliases:
     - /config-controller-gitops/
 ---
-So, with the previous article about [Introduction to Config Controller in action]({{< ref "/posts/2022/02/config-controller-intro.md" >}}), you could ask these questions:
+So, with the previous article about [Config Controller in action]({{< ref "/posts/2022/02/config-controller-intro.md" >}}), you could ask these questions:
 - _Ok, but that's a lot of `kubectl apply` commands... how to simplify this if I don't have access to the Config Controller endpoint for security and networking reasons?_
 - _I thought Config Controller includes Config Sync too in order to deploy Kubernetes manifests in a GitOps way?_